Gaṇikā: Jainism

-In the Jain literature, ganikas are well known and are extremely respected by the kings and is known to be the jewel of the city and almost every large city had their own Gaṇikā.
-Similar to the other texts in Hinduism, the gaṇikās are paid handsomely for their services and that is how they are recognized away from veshyas.
-The similarity between the two is that they both are women who are open and accessible to all members of gana, and to gain access to gaṇikās, men would need to pay a fee to them, and in a sense, gaṇikās are valued based on how much they charge.
-Whilst veshyas also sell their physical charms but not their cultural and intellectual skills as they have not yet mastered the 64 arts.
+In the Jain literature, ganikas are well known and are extremely respected by the kings.
+They are known as 'the jewel of the city' and almost every large city had its own ganika.
+Similar to the texts in Hinduism, ganikas are paid handsomely for their skills, which distinguish them from veshyas.
+Both ganikas and veshyas are women who are open to all members of gana, and accessible to men for a fee.
+In a sense, ganikas are valued based on how much they charge.
+Whilst veshyas also sell their physical charms, they remain unmastered in cultural and intellectual skills.